seungmun/laravel-sens/README.md

 ## Features

-Currently provide for only SENS SMS feature.
+- SMS(LMS) and MMS

+Unfortunately you can approach to only SMS related feature currently.

+## Todo

+- Mobile push notification
+- Kakao business message

-It will gradually provide all other services(push notification, kakao notification).
+It will gradually provide all other services.